-To minimize disruption of daily services and to improve reliability, the Spare Capacity amount provides funding for spare vehicles and spare drivers that may be needed to cover routes where a vehicle or a driver may not be available.
-The spare capacity amount is funded for both the bus and CSPV routes.
+To minimize disruptions and to improve the reliability of student transportation services, the Spare Capacity amount provides funding for spare vehicles and spare drivers that may be needed to cover routes when a vehicle or driver is unavailable.
+The spare capacity amount is funded for both bus and CSPV routes.

-Spare Capacity amount comprises the following two categories:
+The Spare Capacity amount comprises the following two categories: